Curriculum Content and Overview

 The integrated curricular elements are graduation requirements and students are expected to complete them as scheduled within the years as indicated and in the framework as described.
 As with all of the courses and requirements, please consult the relevant syllabi and descriptions in the curriculum management system for additional information.

-The Clerkship Prep Course and other ICE Program elements are outlined in the table below:
+Elements are outlined in the table below: